ceph/ceph/doc/start/documenting-ceph.rst

 #. `Make a Pull Request`_
 #. `Notify the Relevant Person`_

 Get the Source
 --------------

 Ceph documentation lives in the Ceph repository right along side the Ceph source code under the ``ceph/doc`` directory.
+For details on github and ceph, see :ref:`Get Involved`.

 The most common way to make contributions is to use the `Fork and Pull`_ approach.
 To use this approach, you must:

 - Install git locally. ::